Redhibitory defect

 Under contract law in some legal systems, a redhibitory defect is a hidden defect that prevents a product from performing the task for which it was purchased.
-A buyer of a product with a redhibitory defect can be entitled to a redhibition (also called redhibitiory action).
+A buyer of a product with a redhibitory defect can be entitled to a redhibition (also called redhibitory action).
 In the United States, this is a legal concept unique to the state of Louisiana.